cycloptux/GiselleBot-Documentation/docs/source/utility/forms.rst

 .. note::
     The team name is the one you find inside the Trello URL within the team page, which usually has this form: ``https://trello.com/TEAM_NAME/home``

+**As a security measure, the Trello team pairing process is composed of 2 steps.** Running this command will issue a verification request to the target Trello team, giving the user who run the command a 6-digits unique code (that is generated randomly when the command is run).
+You must then verify that you have enough permissions to create cards on at least one Team board before the pairing is effective.

+|bot_name| will start querying the Trello team boards in order to find a card with the 6-digits code set as title.
+You must head to one of the Team boards and **create a card (in any list) with the provided 6-digits code as title**.

+If no card is found with the correct title within **5 minutes** from running the command, the pairing will fail.
+If the card is found, the pairing will complete and the team boards will be available for use in the Forms module.

+Once the card is found the pairing will complete, actvating the integration.
+The verification card will be deleted, and you will be notified (with a mention) in the current channel.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^